A forthcoming book by Andris Zimelis, Ph.D.

 A six-week practice for turning strangers into familiar faces.

-No grand confession.
-No forced networking.
-Just a sequence of small, repeatable moves that make casual connection easier to notice and easier to repeat.
+A sequence of small, repeatable moves that make casual connection easier to notice and easier to repeat.

 1. Week 1Greet one familiar worker by name: a barista, cashier, doorman, mail carrier, bartender, or receptionist.